sarthak0401/SB-ECommerice-Project-Spring-React-/README.md

 ## AWS Deployment

-The system is deployed on an AWS EC2 instance using Docker Compose.
+The system is deployed on an AWS EC2 instance using Docker Compose and with Kubernetes system as well

 ### Deployment Flow

 1. Build backend image
 2. Pull image on server
-3. Run app + database + redis together
+3. Run app + database + redis + monitoring stack together

 The backend becomes accessible via the instance public IP.